chazhyseni/chazhyseni.github.io/about.md

 ## Research Overview

-My current research involves figuring out the genetic underpinnings of phenotypic differences across vertebrates (as part of the de-extinction mission of Colossal Biosciences).
+My current research is focused on determining the genetic underpinnings of phenotypic evolution across vertebrates (as part of the de-extinction mission of Colossal Biosciences).
 I use AI/ML and statistical modeling, including training of large language models adapted for DNA, as an integral part of my research, which focuses on genes as well regulatory elements.

-By training, I am an evolutionary biologist and population geneticist with extensive experience in molecular techniques and statistical analyses, including next-generation sequencing and bioinformatics.
+I am an evolutionary biologist and population geneticist with extensive experience in molecular techniques and statistical analyses, including next-generation sequencing and bioinformatics.
 I use a multi-disciplinary approach to address questions in ecology and evolution, by adapting methods from spatial and multivariate statistics, as well as machine learning.

 I have used both empirical data and spatial eco-evolutionary modeling to understand the distribution of genetic variation in natural environments.
 The modeling component involves new ways to assess the role spatial heterogeneity of environments plays in generating genetic variation and biological diversity at multiple levels of organization, from alleles to communities.